 Showing someone a whole of a big map doesn’t help, since it is very likely to be unreadable at a scale that shows it all.
 Most mind maps look the same when zoomed out.
 Only the author will recognize the structure, colors, or key images.

-There is nothing wrong with big maps, but often only the authors can really use them.
+There is nothing wrong with big maps, but often, only the authors can really use them.
 Everyone else will react much better to a small map that they can see all at once.
 If you need to share your maps with others, concentrate on making your important points clear in a single-page map.
 Write statements around the central concept instead of keywords or headings.
-Hide all the justifications of your key statements and make them stand alone.
+Hide all the justifications for your key statements and make them stand alone.
 Make sure that topics summarize what is under them and are not just titles left hanging.
-Set yourself a budget of ten main topics and don’t go over it.
+Set yourself a budget of ten main topics, and don’t go over it.

 4. Lines and shapes matter